NindroidA/pluginator/README.md

 # Pluginator

+~~Script to make updating and managing plugins for a Minecraft server much easier.~~

-Script to make updating and managing plugins for a Minecraft server much easier.
+Program to make updating and managing plugins for a Minecraft server much easier!